Annual DOT Inspection (Ultimate Guide)

 Where To Put FMCSA annual inspection Stickers

-There is no definitive answer to where a DOT annual inspection label or decal should be placed.
+There is no definitive answer to where a DOT annual inspection label or decal should be placed because there are no actual Federal requirements to have these stickers.
 There are a few different options depending on your vehicle and preference.

 However, some common locations for placing the annual inspection sticker include the inside of the windshield on the driver’s side, or on the bumper near the license plate.
 Most put trailer inspection stickers on the front left of the trailer and closer to the pigtail hookups.